History, tourist information, and nearby accommodation

 The chequered floor in the ground floor hall comes from Wychbold Hall near Droitwich, rescued when the house had to be pulled down due to subsidence from salt mines underground.
 Rumour has it that some of the Gunpowder Plot conspirators fled to Wychbold after the failure of Guy Fawke's attempt to blow up Parliament in 1605, so they probably would have walked upon the same stones that visitors to Greyfriars now tread.

-One of the highlights for me was seeing the 'before and after' photos of the back garden area laid out in a first floor chamber.
-It is extraordinary to think that there were as many as 10 townhouses crammed into what is now the garden, with 2 outdoor privies serving all the residents.
+One of the highlights for me was seeing the 'before and after' photos of the back garden area laid out in a first-floor chamber.
+It is extraordinary to think that there were as many as 10 townhouses crammed into what is now the garden, with two outdoor privies serving all the residents.
 The old photos also showed what Greyfriars was like before it was restored, with rotten timbers and gaps in the roof.
-Its quite a transformation from that decrepit building to the cosy timber-framed one we see today.
+It's quite a transformation from that decrepit building to the cosy timber-framed one we see today.

 Greyfriars is a delight, and after you've finished touring the interiors you can explore the attractive gardens and enjoy a cup of tea from the tea shop that shares the space with the National Trust.